AlbinDalbert/machine-monitor/README.md

 # Machine Monitor

-View temperature and other information about the current machine
+View temperature and other information about the current machine.
+Only Windows is supported

 ![image](app.png)